 We’ve since enjoyed fabulous Kouign Amanns at Dominique Ansel in NYC and, more recently, we ate a fabulous version of it at Yann Couvreur in Paris.
 If you’re at any self respecting patisserie and you see a Kouign Amann in a display case, eat it.

-Click here to buy Dominique Ansel’s cookbook if you want to learn how to bake Kouign Amann at home.
+Buy Dominique Ansel’s cookbook from Amazon if you want to learn how to bake Kouign Amann at home.

 Upon arrival to our first (and certainly not only) trip to Lyon over 8 years ago, the city’s love of color struck us immediately.
 This was a visual city and everything about the town, from the gleaming lights on the river to the multicolored pastries at the Marche Paul Bocuse, was filled with vivid light and color.
 Among the colorful smorgasbord was a bright red praline that seemed to be peering out of every window.